Dead Cells: Development

-Release
+Release and expansions

-The early access period was launched on May 10, 2017, with support for Windows, and released macOS and Linux versions in early access on June 26, 2018.
+The early access period was launched on May 10, 2017, with support for Windows.
+Additional support was added for macOS and Linux on June 26, 2018.
 In November 2017, the game was released on GOG.com as part of their drive to provide an alternate way to purchase games that are in development.
 In January 2018, Motion Twin announced their plans on console development for the Nintendo Switch, PlayStation 4, and Xbox One, with a release predicted in August 2018 to correspond with the Windows' version leaving early access.
 Motion Twin does not anticipate creating a sequel, and instead focused on adding a robust modding system for the PC versions to allow players to expand the game following release.
-Dead Cells was released on August 7, 2018, for PC, Xbox One, PlayStation 4, and Nintendo Switch.
+Dead Cells was released on August 7, 2018, for Windows, Xbox One, PlayStation 4, and Nintendo Switch.
 Retail editions were released in August 2018.
 The base game included Twitch integration at launch, allowing viewers, via the stream's chat, to influence the game, such as voting for which Power Scroll weapon class option the player should take.

 Motion Twin released a free downloadable content update to the game called Dead Cells: Rise of the Giant in mid-2019.
 The developers announced plans to port Dead Cells to mobile devices running iOS and Android, modifying the game's interface to support touch controls as well as remote controllers.
 The iOS version was released on August 28, 2019, and the Android version was released on June 3, 2020.
 The game's first paid expansion, Dead Cells: The Bad Seed, was released on February 11, 2020, adding two new biomes, as well as a boss for early game content.
 The new content included weapons, enemies and game mechanics.
 On the same day, a new physical special edition of the game, the Prisoner's Edition, was announced for PlayStation 4 and Nintendo Switch, which in addition to the game and DLC, includes the soundtrack, an art book, and a figurine of the player-character.
 A second paid DLC expansion, Dead Cells: Fatal Falls, was released on January 26, 2021, which added new levels, weapons, and a boss.